theryeguy92/HTB-Solar-Lab/README.md

 ![image](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/686a2f50-5cb8-41ee-9e5e-341e907dde2f)

-We also discover a password key in openfire.script.
-We can easily decript the openfire password hash via the openfire_decrypt tool in the link below.
+We also discovered a password key in openfire.script.
+We can easily decrypt the openfire password hash via the openfire_decrypt tool in the link below.
 Once we have that, we will have the administrator password.

 https://github.com/c0rdis/openfire_decrypt?source=post_page-----05ea59f2b950--------------------------------